 The Synchronous Flow Protective Capacity Planning Report is the tool to use in planning for profitable growth.
-Kept up to date, this tool will alert the company as to when to take certain actions to keep three important business metrics in alignment: market demand, manufacturing capacity and financial goals.
-This report indicates the current status of each and will allow a "what if" analysis to check the effects of most any action.
+Kept up to date, this report indicates the current status of the business plan and will allow a "what if" analysis to check the effects of most any action.
 It is the "long-term planning tool" for the business.
 It allows proactive management of the demand growth in the coming months.
 It is the essence of planning using the Synchronous Flow business system.